 Tip #1: Get Help

-When you’re getting ready to move, it’s no time to try to be super mom.
+When you’re getting ready to move, it’s no time to try to be a super mom.
 Trying to do everything yourself is only going to burn you out, and that’s not good for anyone.
 Now is the time to call in favors and ask for help where you can.
 This includes hiring movers.
 Don’t automatically assume that you can’t afford to hire help.
-You can find a Mayflower movers location in Jacksonville, FL, Dayton, OH, or almost any major city in the US that offers lots of different options, so it doesn’t hurt to do some research.
+Moving companies offer lots of different options, so it doesn’t hurt to do some research.
 You can save money by packing items yourself and hiring help just to load and unload the truck on moving day.
 Knowing that you won’t have to lug hundreds of boxes and your heavy dining room furniture yourself can give you some breathing room, and help you focus on other things.

 Tip #2: Involve the Kids